chemxy/jest-cucumber-poc/jest.md

-# How to Set Up a Simple Jest Test (without Cucumber):
+# How to Set Up a Pure Jest Test (without Cucumber):

 This document was mostly following this tutorial ( https://jestjs.io/docs/getting-started ).
 The tutorial is very complete and worth reading.